Jaypers/kate/README.md

 # Registry Edit
 :warning: **WARNING: Run at own risk!** :warning:

-Changes icon of text files to Notepad's icon.
+This will change text file icons back to the Notepad icon.
 Depending on your version of Kate installed (i.e. nightly build or Microsoft Store) a different registry patch is required.

 # katerc is not necessary for icon changes.